 - Log in to your Admin Area and go to Settings > Maintenance.

 - Within the Redirect Manager table's Source Path field, enter the directory the images were located in, relative to the domain, followed by the wildcard character (for example, "/images/*").

 - In the Target Path field, enter the location of the directory currently containing the images, followed by the wildcard character (for example, "/v/vspfiles/images/").

 Done!
 Inbound links to the images at their original location will now be automatically redirected to their current location on an file-to-file basis.

-Volusion 301 redirects can potentially save you a lot of time, energy, and money.
-If you're planning on moving pages on your site - or your entire site - to a different location, take advantage of this feature and make the transition seamless for you and your customers.
+We all know moving is a pain in the you-know-what. 🚛 While we can’t help you haul boxes out of your house, 📦 Volusion 301 redirects can save you a lot of time and energy if you're planning to move pages on your site — or the entire site.
+Take advantage of this feature and make the transition seamless for you and your customers!